Naproxen Sodium (na-PROX-en SOE-dee-um), Sumatriptan Succinate (soo-ma-TRIP-tan SUX-i-nate)

-- Tell your doctor if you are also using medicine to treat depression (such as citalopram, duloxetine, escitalopram, paroxetine, fluoxetine, olanzapine, sertraline, fluvoxamine, venlafaxine, Celexa®, Lexapro®, Cymbalta®, Effexor®, Paxil®, Prozac®, or Zoloft®).
+- Tell your doctor if you are also using medicine to treat depression (such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, olanzapine, paroxetine, sertraline, venlafaxine, Celexa®, Cymbalta®, Effexor®, Lexapro®, Luvox®, Paxil®, Prozac®, or Zoloft®).

 Warnings While Using This Medicine

 - Make sure your doctor knows if you are pregnant or breastfeeding.
-You should not use this medicine during the later part of pregnancy unless your doctor tells you to.
+Do not use this medicine during the later part of pregnancy unless your doctor tells you to.

 - This medicine might cause bleeding or ulcers in your stomach or intestines.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years old, if you are in poor health, or if you are using certain other medicines (a steroid or a blood thinner).
+This problem can happen without warning signs.
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, if you are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid or a blood thinner).